VarshaDas/System-Design-Notes/CDN.md

 6. **Security**:
    - CDNs can provide additional security features, such as DDoS protection, SSL/TLS encryption, and web application firewalls (WAFs).

-## Key Features of a CDN

-1. **Edge Servers**:
-   - Servers located at the edges of the network, closer to end users, for faster content delivery.

-2. **Caching**:
-   - Temporary storage of content on edge servers to reduce the need to retrieve data from the origin server repeatedly.

-3. **Load Balancing**:
-   - Distributing user requests across multiple servers to ensure no single server becomes a bottleneck.

-4. **Content Purging**:
-   - Mechanisms to remove outdated or obsolete content from edge servers.

-5. **Geo-Distribution**:
-   - Strategic placement of edge servers in various geographic locations to cover a wide user base.

-## Use Cases for CDNs

-1. **Websites and Web Applications**:
-   - Speeding up the delivery of web pages, images, and scripts for faster load times and better user experience.

-2. **Video Streaming**:
-   - Delivering video content with minimal buffering and latency, providing a smooth viewing experience.

-3. **Software Distribution**:
-   - Efficiently distributing large software updates and patches to users around the globe.

-4. **E-commerce**:
-   - Ensuring fast load times and reliable performance for online stores, which can directly impact sales and customer satisfaction.

-5. **Gaming**:
-   - Reducing latency and improving the performance of online games by delivering game assets quickly to players.

 ## Example CDN Providers